 NOTE: This directory contains pdf/ps files of articles that may be covered by copyright.
 You may browse the articles at your convenience, in the same spirit as you may read a journal or a proceedings article in a public library.
 Retrieving, copying, or distributing these files may violate copyright protection laws.

-- S. Shomaji, Z. Guo, F. Ganji, N. Karimian, DL Woodard, D. Forte, “”BLOcKeR: A Biometric Locking Paradigm for IoT and the Connected Person”, to appear Journal of Hardware and Systems Security (HaSS), 2021.
+- S. Shomaji, Z. Guo, F. Ganji, N. Karimian, DL Woodard, D. Forte, “”BLOcKeR: A Biometric Locking Paradigm for IoT and the Connected Person”, Journal of Hardware and Systems Security (HaSS), 2021. [link]

 - N. Karimian, D. Woodard, D. Forte, “ECG Biometric: Spoofing and Countermeasures”, IEEE Transactions on Biometrics, Behavior, and Identity Science (T-BIOM), Vol. 2, No. 3, July 2020. [link]